gvenzl/oci-oracle-xe/README.md

 ## Database users

 The image provides a built-in command `createAppUser` to create additional Oracle Database users with standard privileges.
-The same command is also executed when the `$APP_USER` environment variable is specified.
+The same command is also executed when the `APP_USER` environment variable is specified.
 If you need just one additional database user for your application, the `APP_USER` environment variable is the best approach.
 However, if you need multiple users, you can execute the command for each individual user directly:

 ```shell
 Usage: